-- Shorter loan term: The obvious benefit of a 15-year fixed mortgage is that it takes half the length of time to pay off compared to a 30-year mortgage.
-You will have higher monthly payments, but you’ll pay this home loan off twice as fast, resulting in less interest over time.
+- Shorter loan term: The benefit of a 15-year fixed mortgage is that it takes half the length of time to pay off compared with a 30-year mortgage.
+You’ll have higher monthly payments, but you’ll pay this home loan off twice as fast, resulting in less interest over time.

-- Lower interest rates: Usually, 15-year fixed interest rates are lower than 30-year rates because the lender does not have to predict rates for an additional 15 years into the future, like they do for a 30-year loan.
+- Lower interest rates: Usually, 15-year fixed interest rates are lower than 30-year rates because the lender doesn’t have to predict rates for an additional 15 years into the future, like they do for a 30-year loan.

 The cons of a 15-year fixed mortgage

 - Higher monthly payments: One downside to a 15-year mortgage is that you’re stuck with high monthly payments for the duration of the home loan.
-For example, say you make a 20% down payment on a $500,000 mortgage at a 4% interest rate with a 15-year fixed mortgage, your about $3,350, compared to just $2,300 with a 30-year fixed mortgage.
+For example, say you make a 20% down payment on a $500,000 mortgage at a 4% interest rate with a 15-year fixed mortgage, your monthly payment will be about $3,350, compared to just $2,300 with a 30-year fixed mortgage.

 - Less financial flexibility overall: If you put all of your eggs into a 15-year mortgage, it could limit your opportunity to spend your money in other ways.
 For example, you may have less available to contribute to investment or retirement accounts.
 You may also have less of a financial cushion to fall back on if you run into difficulties.

 If you like the idea of paying off your mortgage sooner, but are worried about committing to higher monthly payments, there’s an alternative to consider.
 If you choose a 30-year mortgage over a 15-year mortgage, you can make additional payments throughout the year, which will help shorten your loan term.
 This allows you to effectively pay off your 30-year mortgage sooner, without locking yourself into the higher monthly payments that are attached to a 15-year mortgage.